-We are hugely grateful to our sponsors so far – All3Media, ITV, Merman, Endemol Shine, Warner Bros, Sister Pictures and Raw TV for supporting this scheme for talented freelancers.
+We are hugely grateful to our sponsors – and are delighted to say that Channel 4 has just come on board.
+Other sponsors are All3Media, ITV, Merman, Endemol Shine, Warner Bros, Sister Pictures and Raw TV for supporting this scheme for talented freelancers.
 PD Josie Besbrode and Edit Producer Emma Sayce have both returned to flexible work this year.
-Josie has been working part time and Emma has been job sharing – you can read their job share post here and look out for Emma’s latest job share piece soon.
+Josie has been working part time and Emma has been job sharing – you can read their job share post here and look out for Emma’s latest job share piece.
+SP Nicola Kingscote has written about Edinburgh TV Festival, and Director Kate Cheeseman has written about returning to work to direct Call the Midwife.

 Previous years’ winners include a primary carer who had been out of TV for 8 years and has gone from directing EastEnders to now directing Emmerdale, other returners have secured commissions, and another successfully used the scheme to return to work in remission from cancer.